Fort Hill Cemetery is both a historic site and an active cemetery. If you are interested in buying a lot in Fort Hill contact the

 Fort Hill Cemetery was incorporated on May 15, 1851 under its

 official name: "Trustees of the Fort Hill Cemetery Association of Auburn".
 The original Cemetery consisted of 22 acres and was dedicated on July 7, 1852.
 Today the cemetery has 83 acres of land.
 In 1951, the Jewish section of the cemetery was created and in 1998, the Oak View section opened with space for new burials.
+In 2016 we established a veteran's section and we have plans in process for a cremation garden.

 Fort Hill is rich in history.
 In the middle of the 16th century, the local Indians used the area as a fortified hill.
 Some historians believe the Cayuga Indians built the Fort for defense during the many wars that raged between the Indian tribes.
 After the Iroquois Confederacy was formed, the wars ended and the Cayugas left to seek new homes.
 Today there are faint traces left to indicate the outline of the original Fort.
 Still, it is regarded as one of the best preserved fortified villages of the ancient Cayuga Indians.